 Cloud technology standards and directions are pivotal in shaping how organisations leverage cloud computing.
 Industry standards ensure interoperability, security, and efficiency across diverse cloud environments.
 Key areas include cloud service models—Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS)—each offering different levels of control and management.
 Additionally, cloud deployment models such as public, private, hybrid, and multi-cloud provide various approaches to cloud adoption, catering to unique business needs and regulatory requirements.

 Understanding these standards and models is crucial for optimising cloud strategies and ensuring seamless, secure cloud operations.
-Let us now explore these ICT standards and directions for cloud storage in greater detail.
+Explore these ICT standards and directions for cloud storage in greater detail below.

 Cloud computing overview